Cippico Castle

 Cippico Castle is a castle in Kaštel Novi, a town within the administrative area of Kaštela in Dalmatia, Croatia.

 History

 In 1512, Pavao Antun Cippico, a nobleman from Trogir, built a fortified summer residence with inclined ground-floor walls and an adjoining fortified village for his labourers from the villages below Mount Kozjak.
+Today, the castle has been restored and serves as a cultural venue in Kaštel Novi.
+Today, the castle has been restored and serves as a cultural venue in Kaštel Novi, hosting exhibitions and events.